learn-co-curriculum/oo-ruby-video-review-object-models/README.md

 [Additional Video on Object Models](https://www.youtube.com/watch?v=vXz6ExSdm94)
 - This video also covers many of the above topics in the main lesson video.
 Feel free to use this as another refresher on object models.

-<p class='util--hide'>View <a href='https://learn.co/lessons/oo-ruby-video-review-object-models'>OO Ruby Video Review: Object Models</a> on Learn.co and start learning to code for free.</p>